Katie's Notes

 Week 35: Preliminary fieldwork Part 3

-I returned to the UK a week ago, having spent four weeks in Japan doing preliminary fieldwork.
+I returned to the UK a week ago after spending four weeks in Japan conducting preliminary fieldwork.
 It was a pilot observation in my home country, but still, it was an amazing experience.

-The hardest part of this preliminary fieldwork was explaining the research to anyone who could be a research participant.
-As other researchers have often said before, this was the most unpleasant feeling I had in the field, because I could not hide my intention in speaking with each potential participant: ‘I want your data’.
-I have seen advice to start doing what you do in any non-research situation, such as showing interest in them quite simply.
-I tried to make conversation with them on non-research topics, but it was really hard to continue with it.
-It was because the professionals were very busy, and I needed to rush in order to include everything that I needed to explain.
+The hardest part of this preliminary fieldwork was explaining the research to potential research participants.
+As other researchers have often said, this was the most unpleasant feeling I had in the field, because I could not hide my intention when speaking with each potential participant: ‘I want your data.’
+I have seen advice to start doing what you do in any non-research situation and show interest in them quite simply.
+I tried to make conversation with them on non-research topics, but it was really hard to keep it going.
+It was because the professionals were very busy, and I needed to rush to include everything I needed to explain.

 Soon after I returned to England, I organised my field notes and some documents that people had given me.
 I also worked on my documents for the probation meeting in two weeks’ time.